California Household Travel Survey

 Geographic Information System (GIS) technology.

-The survey will use several methods to collect travel data, including;
+The survey used several methods to collect the data, including;

 - Traditional telephone interviews